larik-22/data-structures/doc/Documentation.md

 Apart from visual representation of the path, I also print the path and total length to the console.

+Method reference: `determineShortestPath()`

 ## Implementation minimum cost spanning tree
 Also being a part of the `SaxionAppDemo`, I have implemented the MCST algorithm.
 I have used the Prim's algorithm, as it is easier to implement and understand.
 I use the same graph, which was read from `tracks.csv` and run the algorithm on it.
 Then, as the assignment requires, I filter the graph to only contain Dutch stations.
 After that I show user the track connections before and after the algorithm is run, and print the total length of the MCST and number of connections.

+Method reference: `determineMCST()`

 ## Implementation graphic representation(s)
 For the graphic representation of graph algorithms, I have created separate runnable `SaxionAppDemo`, which can be invoked from the main menu.
 It also contains a menu, to allow user to select which algorithm to see.
 The graphical representation is done with the help of `SaxionApp` library.
 The biggest challenge was conversion of the GPS coordinates to pixel values.
 I have tried all sorts of approaches, but couldn't make it most accurate.
 Therefore, some stations are not placed correctly on the map.
+My conversion logic happens in a separate static utility `CoordinateConverter` class.

 When visualizing the shortest path, I also allow user to select whether they want to see all tracks and stations, or just Netherlands.